crowdcent/numerblox/CONTRIBUTING.md

 ## Did you find a bug?

-Even though most of the components in this library are tested, the project is still in an early stage of development.
+Even though most of the components in this library are tested, users will still likely run into issues.
 If you discover bugs, other issues or ideas for enhancements, do not hesitate to make a Github issue.
 Describe in the issue what code was run on what machine and background on the issue.
 Add stacktraces and screenshots if this is relevant for solving the issue.
 Also, please add appropriate labels for the Github issue.

 * Ensure the bug was not already reported by searching on GitHub under Issues.
 * If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.